Lobz/modding-Rimworld-tutorial/lesson1.md

 2. In the Rimworld folder, open the Mods folder

 3. Make a new folder with your mod's name.
-I'll call mine "HelloWorld" This is your mod's folder!
+I'll call mine [HelloWorld](HelloWorld) This is your mod's folder!
 Open it.

 4. Inside your mod folder, create new folder called `About` (mind the case).